Massey College, Toronto: Fellowships

+Junior Fellows of the college have included Bernard Amadei, Roger S. Bagnall, Claire Battershill, Andrew Battershill, Dawn R. Bazely, Anne Bayefsky, Warren Cariou, Yeon-Koo Che, Phil De Luna, Eve Egoyan, Carol Hansell, Alister Henskens, Tajja Isen, Padriac Kenney, Vladimir J. Konečni, Catherine Manoukian, Brian McGing, Sharon Moalem, Jacqueline Murray, Chika Stacy Oriuwa, Julie Payette, K. K. Seet, Joseph Tabbi, Vahid Tarokh, Donna Vakalis, Diana Valencia, Douglas N. Walton, Michael Wex, and Oliver Whitehead.

-Journalism Fellows are distinguished Canadian and international journalists in mid-career who are selected annually by a special committee that includes the president of the University of Toronto, the head of Massey College, and other members appointed by them.
+Journalism Fellows are distinguished mid-career Canadian and international journalists who are selected annually by a special committee that includes the president of the University of Toronto, the head of Massey College, and other members appointed by them.
 Journalism Fellows stay at the college for one academic year from September to May.
 The college participates in the Canadian Journalism Fellowship Program (formerly known as the Southam Fellowship) and the Scholar-at-Risk program for international scholars caught in sectarian, political or religious intolerance.
 Additionally, the college hosts a writer-in-residence chosen each year by the college and the University of Toronto's department of English.

 Senior Fellows are elected from members of the University of Toronto faculty and other individuals who represent the academic and professional interests of the university.
 Senior fellows can serve as members of the governing board.
 The college also hosts visiting academics, generally on sabbatical leave, who are given the title of Senior Residents.